 If there isn’t enough room for all the names of signers:

-Most certificates will have plenty space to write in the names for one or two signers having their signatures notarized at the same time.
+Most certificates will have plenty of space to write in the names for one or two signers having their signatures notarized at the same time.
 In scenarios where there are several signers and you’re running out of signing real estate?
-In this scenario, you’ll have to add a blank page with a separate certificate to make room for the names of any signers whose names wouldn’t fit onto the original certificate.
+In this scenario, you’ll have to add a blank page with a separate certificate to make room for the names of any singers whose names wouldn’t fit onto the original certificate.
 You can also drag and scale the size of your notary certificate if you’re using a RON platform.

 If there isn’t space for your Notary seal: